Co-parenting with your ex: it’s possible!

 There are Times When I Wanted to Kill Her, and it’s Clear the Feeling is Mutual

-When my friend and family practice attorney, Kelly Chang Rickert, said “you should write an article on being a model co-parent!”
+When my friend and family practice attorney, Lawyer Kelly, said “you should write an article on being a model co-parent!”
 I thought maybe she had gone mad.
 I didn’t feel like a model coparent.
 The mother of my child, Marissa (names have been changed), and I don’t exactly get along.
 In fact, of all the people in our lives, we are each probably the one that causes the other the most grief/anger/anxiety.
 There are times when I want to kill her, and it’s clear the feeling is mutual.

 We Don’t Make Each Other Happy.
 We Fight.